 Each TPMS sensor has a unique identification code.
 The identification code needs to be matched to a new tire/wheel position after rotating the tires or replacing one or more of the TPMS sensors.
-When a tire is installed, the vehicle must be stationary for about 20 minutes before the system recalculates.
+When a tire is installed, the vehicle must be stationary for about 20 minutes before the sustem recalculates.
 The following relearn process takes up to 10 minutes, driving at a minimum speed of 20 km/h (12 mph).
 A dash (-) or pressure value will display in the DIC.
-See Driver Information Center (DIC) ♀ 98.
+See Driver Information Center (DIC) (Base Level) ⇒ 98 or Driver Information Center (DIC) (Uplevel) ⇒ 100.
 A warning message displays in the DIC if a problem occurs during the relearn process.